Vimal-git/CPP-Obtacle-Detection-with-LIDAR/3_Camera_Final_Project_3D_Object_Tracking/README.md

+This project was submitted by Vimal kumar V as part of the Sensor Fusion Nanodegree At Udacity (completed on 23-10-2019).

+As part of Udacity Honor code, your submissions to Udacity must be your own work, hence submitting this project as yours will cause you to break the Udacity Honor Code.

+The files provided here should only be used in accordance with the rules and regulations stipulated by Udacity for the project files of its Nanodegree programs.

+The files containing part of code implented by me are listed in ModifiedUdacityFiles.pdf

+The following description of project objective was provided from Udacity

 # SFND 3D Object Tracking

 Welcome to the final project of the camera course.
 By completing all the lessons, you now have a solid understanding of keypoint detectors, descriptors, and methods to match them between successive images.
 Also, you know how to detect objects in an image using the YOLO deep-learning framework.
 And finally, you know how to associate regions in a camera image with Lidar points in 3D space.
 Let's take a look at our program schematic to see what we already have accomplished and what's still missing.